EliteAsian123/Mechacell-Public/README.md

 # Mechacell
 Mechacell has not released yet and this is thus a dummy repository.

+## Save Issues
+If you are having save issues in Mechacell, click on the "discussions" tab above.
+You will need a Github account.
+Click "New discussion" and then set the category to "🚩 Save Issues."
+Write a title and a short description of the issue you are having, and wait for someone to help.
+You may need to give more information on the save depending on the issue.

 ## Issues and Feature Requests
 If you have an issue relating to Mechacell, please open an issue by clicking on the "issues" tab above.
 You will need a Github account.